 Ancient Ireland – 30 sacred places

 Ancient Ireland is a land filled with myths, memories, legends, tales of giants and fairies, butter witches, saints and sacred places.
 When travelling through Ireland you will come across many places that somehow speak to you of other times and ancient Irish history.
+Pagan sites in Ireland can be found all over the country along with sites that may have been featured in Druidic rituals.

 The Roman’s ancient name for Ireland was Hibernia, other names were Ierne, Iouernia and (H)iberio.
 All these are adaptations of a stem from which Erin and Eire are also derived.